staslebedenko/CognitiveServicesWorkshopUA/README.md

 20. Open another instance of the web application in a different browser window.
 You will see that any messages sent will appear in all instances of the application.

-Be aware of the cors issues and http vs https usage.
-My suggestion is to deploy function to the Web app and setup CORS exceptions in configuration.
+Be aware of the cors issues and HTTP vs. HTTPS usage.
+My suggestion is to deploy the function to the Web app and setup CORS exceptions in the configuration.

 # Cognitive services translations

 The next step is to use Cognitive Services translation samples and integrate them with existing solutions.
-You can use advanced scenario with speech to text and then translation.
-But lets start with simple case.
+You can use advanced scenarios with "Speech to text" and then translation.
+But let's start with a simple case.
 The main goal is to combine two tutorials inside one serverless application.

 Text translator documentation(quite good) https://docs.microsoft.com/en-us/azure/cognitive-services/translator/

-1. We will be following slightly adjusted version of this tutorial. https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translate?pivots=programming-language-csharp
+1. We will be following a slightly adjusted version of this tutorial. https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translate?pivots=programming-language-csharp

 2. Essentially you need to take source code from tutorial above and add it to the new Azure Function, so you can call translation API from code.